 Jack Niven, with his adventurous spirit, pioneered winegrape planting through Paragon Vineyard in the Edna Valley over forty years ago.
-His descendants, along with winemaker Christian Roguenant, have carried that same spirit forward by bringing in varietals that are unique, racy, and intriguing.
+His descendants have carried that same spirit forward by bringing in varietals that are unique, racy, and intriguing.

 Being their riskiest venture yet, Zocker (the German word for gambler), has captured the essence of being unconventional.
 Grüner Veltliner is very rare domestically, but is truly one of the most food-friendly wines in the world.
 Though Riesling is not as rare, Zocker takes a unique approach to developing a new style.
 Both these wines bring an exciting and progressive approach to winemaking and wine drinking.